Direct insolation: Simplified formula

+with θ being the solar zenith angle (90° minus the altitude) of the sun.
+While the above formula for airmass gives reasonable results for solar zenith angles up to 60°, it degrades rapidly afterwards, especially after 75°.
+For more accurate formulas, refer to the main article about airmass.

 For the sun at the zenith, this gives 947 W/m2.
 However, another source states that direct sunlight under these conditions, with 1367 W/m2 above the atmosphere, is about 1050 W/m2, and total insolation about 1120 W/m2.

 Average direct insolation

 For practical purposes, a time-average of the direct insolation over the course of the year is commonly used.
 This averaging takes into account the absence of sunlight during the night, increased scatter in the morning and evening hours, average effects of cloud cover and smog, as well as seasonal variations of the mid-day solar elevation.

 Units of measurement

-Direct insolation is measured in (W/m2) or kilowatt-hours per square meter per day (kW·h/(m2·day)).
+Direct insolation is measured in watts per square metre (W/m2) or kilowatt-hours per square meter per day (kW·h/(m2·day)).